-We love Instant Pot cabbage recipes for dinner!
-If you love cabbage too, and obsessed with your pressure cooker we have a week worth of easy delicious side dishes here!
+We love Instant Pot cabbage recipes!
+If you love dishes like butter cabbage too, and obsessed with your pressure cooker, we have a week worth of easy delicious side dishes here!
 Try a few of our simple cabbage recipes and let us know which is your favorite.

 Looking for a few Instant Pot cabbage recipes?
 It’s one of our favorite vegetables now, and so versatile!
 Find more recipes ideas on our Instant Pot recipes post and let us know which one is your fave. (originally published 9/19, affiliate links present)